codexarcana/micronaut-pulumi-k8s-example/README.md

 It shows how to provision Micronaut to read ConfigMaps and Secrets as properties sources.
 These will be provisioned as well by Pulumi.

+It also showcases how to use CRDs with Pulumi.

 ## Requirements

+- A kubernetes cluster with the [Prometheus Operator](https://prometheus-operator.dev/)

 - Install Pulumi
   ```bash
     $ curl -fsSL https://get.pulumi.com | sh
   ```

+- Install `crd2pulumi` from [here](https://github.com/pulumi/crd2pulumi).
+This
+  is required to create CRD definitions for Pulumi.

 - Create a [Docker hub repository for your image](https://hub.docker.com/repository/create).